sjb3d/caldera/caldera/examples/test_ray_tracing/README.md

 ![test_ray_tracing image](../../../images/test_ray_tracing.jpg)

-The goal was to experiment with:
+The goals of this experiment were:

 - Use the `VK_KHR_acceleration_structure` extension
   - Build a bottom-level acceleration structure for the PLY mesh